| Moose Meat | Fika | Godis |

 Swedes love to eat, which is most apparent by the Swedish “fika“, which has many translations.
 I’ve seen it commonly translated as “coffee break” but I don’t think this does it justice as experiences in Norrland show that the “fika” really revolves around having a snack.
 So I tend to translate it as “snack time”!

-Swedish food consists of a good deal of breads and meats, some dairy, and jams, cakes, and godis are big during any time of the day.
-Because of the “fika”, Swedes tend to eat more smaller meals multiple times during the day instead of two or three large meals.
+Their food consists of a good deal of bread and meats, some dairy, and jams, cakes, and godis are big at any time of the day.
+Because of the “fika”, Swedes tend to eat smaller meals multiple times during the day instead of two or three large meals.
 Which isn’t a bad thing, because Swedish food is yummy!
 I could eat it twelve times a day.
 Ok, maybe not that much 🙂

 Nourishment isn’t exactly cheap, but as an American authoring this site, what did you expect me to say — that I snap up edibles in Sweden for the equivalent of pennies on the dollar?
 I wish.